ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 - Understand what is ORM and why use it
 - Know how Objects and database interact with each
 - Know how to use SQLAlchemy
+- Understand how expression language is used to construct SQL statements
+- understand how ORM API maps SQL tables with python objects
 __________